ishmaelewis40/Netowrk-security-system/README.md

 ## Findings and Analysis

-\[This is where you document what you discovered during your project.
-Be specific!
-Examples:

 *   "Nmap identified filtered ports 22,23 (SSH) and 80 (HTTP) on the Windows VM."
 *   "Wireshark captured a TCP three-way handshake between the attacker and Windows VMs, indicating a successful connection attempt before the firewall rule was implemented."